lubianat/curation_longtrail/adding_sheet_to_zenodo.md

 #  How to publish your biocuration spreadsheet on Zenodo

-A biocuration spreadsheet in this situation is a table that came from curation y End goal: Have your table published like:
+A biocuration spreadsheet in this situation is a table that came from a curation effort.
+The end goal is to have a table published on Zenodo, like:
 - https://zenodo.org/record/4589519#.YIDHRnVKi00
 - https://zenodo.org/record/4631221#.YIDHR3VKi00